1. Overview

 Input Parameters:

-- SheetName: The name of the worksheet to delete.
-This is the sheet tab name visible at the bottom of the Excel file (case-sensitive).
-Example: 'Sheet1', 'Sales Data', 'Archive'.
-You can obtain sheet names from Get Sheets action.
-Warning: This action permanently deletes the sheet and cannot be undone.
+- SheetName: The name of the worksheet to clear.
+This is the sheet tab name visible at the bottom of the Excel file.

 Output:

-- Success (bool): Boolean flag indicating whether the sheet deletion was successful.
-True = worksheet deleted successfully and cannot be recovered; False = operation failed (check ErrorMessage and StatusCode for details)
+- Success (bool): Boolean flag indicating whether the clear operation was successful.
+True = data cleared successfully; False = operation failed.

 Copy Sheet to Workbook